Research and Sponsored Programs

 As centers for the creation and dissemination of new knowledge, universities have an obligation to participate responsibly in a process that has come to be known as "technology transfer."
 In our society, universities engage in technology transfer in order that new discoveries and innovations developed by faculty, staff, and students will lead to useful products and processes, ultimately for public benefit.
 Without a good understanding of the protections afforded by law to intellectual properties and the technology transfer process, the value of a discovery or invention can be significantly diminished.
 Indeed, major developments and innovations may never reach the public if proper protocol is not observed or legal requirements are unknown to inventors.

 The University's official policy on patents and inventions is published as Faculty Policy Series #34.
 A policy on copyrighted materials is provided as Faculty Policy Series #37.
 The Office for Research and Sponsored Programs is on hand to assist the University community in matters of intellectual property protection and technology transfer.
-We are also available to speak with representatives from industry who may be interested in University expertise, technologies or inventions.
-For assistance, contact Sofia Kakoulidis in the Office for Research and Sponsored Programs or by phone at 516-463-6810.
+We are also available to speak with representatives from industry who may be interested in University expertise, technologies, or inventions.
+For assistance, email Sofia Kakoulidis in the Office for Research and Sponsored Programs or contact her by phone at 516-463-6810.

 For your convenience, additional information on patents and other forms of intellectual property protection (e.g., copyright) can be found at the following locations: